-Olivia Newton-John’s suggestive 1981 smash hit spent 10 weeks at the top of the Hot 100 and was a part of the music-video revolution (MTV also made its debut in 1981).
-The track was originally written for Rod Stewart, who’s no stranger to racy tracks, but once it landed in Newton-John’s hands producers knew they had struck gold.
-The crooner herself remembered the track and its wild success fondly, telling Entertainment Weekly, “I wish I could still do all that!”
+Olivia Newton-John's suggestive 1981 smash hit spent 10 weeks at the top of the Hot 100 and was a part of the music video revolution.
+MTV also made its debut in 1981.
+The track was originally written for Rod Stewart, who's no stranger to racy tracks, but once it landed in Newton-John's hands, producers knew they had struck gold.
+The crooner herself remembered the track and its wild success fondly, telling Entertainment Weekly in 2017, "I wish I could still do all that!"

 #3.
-'Party Rock Anthem' by LMFAO feat.
-Lauren Bennett & GoonRock
+'Party Rock Anthem' by LMFAO featuring Lauren Bennett and GoonRock

 - All-Time Hot 100 rank: #6

 LMFAO's summer 2011 song "Party Rock Anthem" spent a total of 68 weeks on the Billboard Hot 100 Chart.
 The track's 47-week drop from the #1 spot, broke a record, beating Savage Garden's "Truly Madly Deeply" 44-week fall from the top.